zainpay/zainpay-nodejs-sdk/README.md

 ### 1. Create Zainbox
 - A zainbox is a virtual bucket that allows a merchant to create unlimited multiple virtual accounts.
-- This request enables a merchant to create a zainbox.
+- This endpoint enables a merchant to create a zainbox.

    ```js
     const reponse = await Zainpay({